 B.Sc., English and Sanskrit

 Marija Dalbello studies the phenomena of migration and marginalized populations and historical cultures of literacy.
-Her recent publications focus on immigrant literacy, the reading of immigrants by the state, and Ellis Island as a site of reading and writing.
-The modalities of text and image are key material agents within those processes and sites.
-She also studies remediation in digital archives, digital libraries as a medium of culture, and document cultures from the late 1990s together with the emergence of digital humanities—phenomena linked to digital convergence of the past thirty years.
-Her recently published co-edited volumes include A History of Modern Librarianship: Constructing the Heritage of Western Cultures (2015) and Visible Writings: Cultures, Forms, Readings (2011).
-Her articles appear in The Library Quarterly, Journal of Documentation, Library and Information Science Research, and Book History and many edited collections.
+Her recent publications focus on immigrant literacy, the reading of immigrants by the state, and Ellis Island as a post-memory site.
+The modalities of text and image are the key material agents within those processes and sites.
+Her other research includes remediation in digital archives, digital libraries as a medium of culture, and document cultures from the late 1990s together with the emergence of digital humanities—the phenomena linked to digital convergence of the past thirty years.
+Many of her essays and articles appeared in scholarly edited collections as well as The Library Quarterly, Journal of Documentation, Library and Information Science Research, and Book History.
+She is the co-editor of Visible Writings: Cultures, Forms, Readings (2011) with Mary Shaw, A History of Modern Librarianship: Constructing the Heritage of Western Cultures (2015) with Wayne Wiegand and Pamela Spence Richards.
+She is currently co-editing Reading Home Cultures Through Books with Kirsti Salmi-Niklander.
+She also co-edited special issues of journals including Information Research on "Archaeology and Information Research" (2019) and "Print Culture in Croatia: The Canon and the Borderlands" for Vjesnik bibliotekara Hrvatske (2006).
 She is a highly commended Winner of 2012 Emerald Literati Award for the article, “A Genealogy of Digital Humanities” published in The Journal of Documentation.
 She is on the board of the Society for the History of Authorship, Reading, and Publishing (SHARP).
 She co-directed the Rutgers Seminar in the History of the Book (2006-2012).

 - Information Literacy